swarajbari18/swarajbari18/README.md

 - 📄 Know about my experiences [give link here](give link here)

-- ⚡ Fun fact **I am a Civil Engineer by education, but my fascination toward Computers and Mathematics pulled me into the world of Data Science**
+- ⚡ Fun fact **I am a Civil Engineer by education, but my fascination toward Technology and Mathematics pulled me into the world of Data Science**

 ## 🔗 Links